About the Project

 The Rainbow Valley Access Bridge was constructed in 1971 and consists of a three-span box-girder superstructure.
 It is located within Rainbow Valley along Rainbow Valley Road and provides access to Snow Valley Ski Club and the Rainbow Valley Campground.
 The bridge carries approximately 750 vehicles per day and provides an important link to some of the City’s most well-known outdoor features.

-Construction will occur in two stages to allow continued local traffic access.
-Each stage involves closing half the bridge for construction while the other half maintains one lane of bi-directional traffic controlled with temporary signals.
-Pedestrians and cyclists will be accommodated on the bridge during construction.
+Construction occurred in two stages to allow continued local traffic access.
+Each stage involved closing half the bridge for construction while the other half maintained one lane of bi-directional traffic controlled with temporary signals.
+Pedestrians and cyclists were accommodated on the bridge during construction.

-- The bridge surfacing will be removed and replaced with a concrete overlay
+- The bridge surfacing was removed and replaced with a concrete overlay

-- New bridge deck joints will be added
+- New bridge barriers and deck joints were added

-- Bridge headslopes will be re-graded and the erosion wash-out repaired
+- Bridge headslopes were re-graded and the erosion wash-out repaired

-- Creek bank erosion control protection consisting of vegetated rip-rap will be added
+- Creek bank erosion control protection consisted of vegetated rip-rap that was added

-- Roadway geometry and trail connections will be improved
+- Roadway geometry and trail connections were improved

-- New curb and gutter for improved drainage will be added
+- New curb and gutter for improved drainage were added

 For pedestrians and cyclists:

-- New marked pedestrian crossing will be installed
+- New pedestrian railing was added and a new marked pedestrian crossing installed

 Public Information Session - March 2017